fearneyork/react-calculator/README.md

 -   Ability to add brackets to equations to indicate excution preference
 -   Ability to use percentage operation in equations
 -   Ability to square or cube number in viewport
+-   Ability to use keyboard to press buttons